 The second day begins with patches of snow on the way which gradually converts to a snowy wonderland.
 The 2.5 hour trek through dense forests takes you to the second campsite- Khullara.

 Words fall short to describe the sheer beauty of this place.
 Clear skies clubbed with eye catching tents, grand mountains and snow all around makes this one of most beautiful campsites.

 DAY 3- KUARI PASS

 At a height of 12,516 feet, Kuari Pass is a trek which provides you 360 degrees view of some of the highest peaks of the Himalayas which include Nanda Devi, Hathi Ghoda and Dronagiri.

 Though steep at intervals, the trek is an amazing walk on the snow trail and easily one of the best and most rewarding for the efforts put in.
-The scene from the top was mesmerizing.
-There was white beauty as far as your vision could go.
+The scenes from the top are mesmerizing.
+There is white beauty as far as your vision can go.
 Some of us were clicking, few playing with snow while others simply chose to sit and soak in the charm.